-PURPOSE: We sought to determine whether a behavioral weight reduction intervention would improve nonurinary incontinence lower urinary tract storage symptoms at 6 months, including urinary frequency, nocturia and urgency, compared to a structured education program serving as the control group among overweight and obese women with urinary incontinence.
-MATERIALS AND METHODS: PRIDE (Program to Reduce Incontinence by Diet and Exercise) was a randomized clinical trial performed in 338 overweight or obese women with urinary incontinence.
+© 2018 American Urological Association Education and Research, Inc. Purpose We sought to determine whether a behavioral weight reduction intervention would improve nonurinary incontinence lower urinary tract storage symptoms at 6 months, including urinary frequency, nocturia and urgency, compared to a structured education program serving as the control group among overweight and obese women with urinary incontinence.
+Materials and Methods PRIDE (Program to Reduce Incontinence by Diet and Exercise) was a randomized clinical trial performed in 338 overweight or obese women with urinary incontinence.
 Participants were randomized, including 226 to 6-month behavioral weight loss intervention and 112 to the control group.
 All participants received a self-help behavioral treatment booklet to improve bladder control.
 On this secondary data analysis we examined changes in nonurinary incontinence lower urinary tract storage symptoms from baseline to 6 months and the impact of treatment allocation (intervention vs control), weight loss and physical activity.
-RESULTS: Nonurinary incontinence lower urinary tract storage symptoms were common at baseline, varying from 48% to 62%.
+Results Nonurinary incontinence lower urinary tract storage symptoms were common at baseline, varying from 48% to 62%.
 In the 2 groups combined women experienced significant improvement in nocturia, urgency and International Prostate Symptom Score at 6 months (all p <0.001).
 However, lower urinary tract storage symptom outcomes at 6 months did not differ between the intervention and control groups.
 Similarly no difference was observed in the amount of weight lost (5% or greater vs less than 5%) or physical activity (1,500 kcal or greater expenditure per week compared to less than 1,500 kcal).
-CONCLUSIONS: Lower urinary tract storage symptoms were common among overweight and obese women with urinary incontinence.
+Conclusions Lower urinary tract storage symptoms were common among overweight and obese women with urinary incontinence.
 The prevalence decreased significantly after 6 months independent of treatment group assignment, amount of weight lost or physical activity.
 These improvements may have been due to self-help behavioral educational materials, trial participation or repeat assessment of symptoms.